David

 helps one another in many ways.

-seen many retire and underestimate the impact that retirement has on mental and physical health.
+Having worked for the NHS for 35 years I had seen many retire and underestimate the impact that retirement has on mental and physical health.
 I was determined to stay busy and fill up my day with the things that I enjoyed doing and more importantly “stretched” me.

 The one thing that I had always had an interest in was woodworking and making things so I set about clearing my garage and made some room for a workbench and dug out the tools.
 I made a few things but realised when working on my own the one thing I missed was being with other people and banter that comes with it.
 I had previously suffered from a period of depression which I had recovered from and was determined to do everything I could not to go down that same route, so looked for options.